sheraadams/OpenGL-Skyboxes-and-Photoshop-tutorial/README.md

 ## About
 Using OpenGL and Photoshop to make skyboxes and textures for 3d objects.
 Many images were used...

-How to make amazing skyboxes 20000 x 15000, 300dpi resolution in Photoshop: https://www.youtube.com/watch?v=7LiPo5eH600
+How to make amazing skyboxes 20000 x 15000, 300dpi resolution in Photoshop in under 2 minutes:

+https://www.youtube.com/watch?v=7LiPo5eH600

 https://youtu.be/ZFx30Zmo1yI